 - If we have Phased, we will be more sensitive to and intuitive about the specific Psychological Needs and Distress Sequence of that Phase.

 - We will also spend more time on that specific ‘floor’ of our condominium, thus perceiving the world through the perception of their new Phase.
 They will also begin developing more the characteristics and character strengths of their Phase Type.

 - We will not have had the disruptive, negative behaviour and its consequences in our personal and professional lives.
-And this is a big thing, as sometimes, the phasing distress one experiences can take up to two years and can be, at times, harmful to work or personal relationships.
+This is significant, as the distress involved in phasing can take up to two years and can, involve distress in our work or personal relationships.

-- We can further develop (energise) the floors above our Base by consciously adapting our communication and behaviour to match the characteristic of the specific floors.
-We can do that by exposing ourselves to people who have a personality structure different than ours.
-Practicing the perceptions, currencies, strengths, interaction styles of the floors that are not our base will help us energise them.
-It takes time, but it is a more stress-free method of developing our personality.
+- We can still develop (energise) the floors above our Base by consciously adapting our communication and behaviour to match the characteristic of the specific floors.
+We achieve this by utilising the resources on the other floors of our condominium.
+I.e., by practicing the perceptions, currencies, strengths, interaction styles of the floors above our base we progressively energise them.
+Whilst this takes time, it is a less stressful method of developing our personality.

 I hope reading this brought some clarity to your PCM journey.